jorinvo/me/content/post/clean-git-history.md

 summary: |
   If you want to open source a project you don't want it to contain any sensitive data.
-  I would like to share my workflow for this.
+  I would like to share my workflow to achieve this.
 title: Cleaning Up Your Github History
 ---